DataDog/integrations-extras/f5-distributed-cloud/README.md

 2. Select Request Logs or Security Events for the Log Type field.
 Note: Request logs are set by default.
 3. Select events to be streamed based on namespace from the following options:
 	a.
 Select logs from the current namespace - streams logs from the shared namespace.
-	3.b Select logs from all namespaces - streams logs from all namespaces.
+	b.
+Select logs from all namespaces - streams logs from all namespaces.
 	3.c Select logs in specific namespaces - streams logs from specified namespaces.
 Enter the namespace name in the displayed namespaces list.
 To add more than one namespace, select Add item.
 Note: Namespaces provide logical grouping and isolation of objects within a distributed cloud tenant.
 4. Select Datadog for the Receiver Configuration box.
 Configure the following for the Datadog receiver:
  	4.a Set the site name to datadoghq.com.